Dominik2812/Django/README.md

 # django_how_to_section

 ## abstract
-The projects that I present here are non standard beginner projects based on my own ideas.
-They are useful from the "how can I achieve this and that " point of view, they are however not optimized, contain no error handling and do not follow the *pep8* conventions.
+The projects that I present here are non standard beginner projects based on my own ideas or with a personal note.
+They illustrate how certain challenges can be mastered, they are however not optimized, contain no error handling and do not follow the *pep8* conventions.
 But I posted them anyway as they have been extremely useful for me, either from the didactic point of view or in terms of solving real world challenges.
 The project **django_machine_learning_supervised_classification** for example can be used by scientists to rapidly *classify their data via supervised learning methods*.

 ## Content